 If a business qualifies for the small companies exemption, it is not required to assess the IR35 status of contractors that it engages.

-Instead, the responsibility for assessing IR35 status rests with the contractor, as it always did prior to the introduction of the Off Payroll rules.
+Instead, the contractor’s limited company is responsible for assessing IR35 status, as it always was before the introduction of the the off-Payroll rules.

 The small companies exemption is a valuable benefit for small businesses that engage contractors.
-It can save businesses time and money, and it can help to avoid the risk of HMRC penalties.
+It can save businesses time and money and help them avoid the risk of HMRC penalties.

 Small companies exemption – key points

-- When hiring workers, businesses should assess whether they are eligible for the small business exemption.
-However, even if a business currently qualifies as small, it may need to comply with IR35 rules over time.
+• When hiring workers, businesses should assess whether they are eligible for the small business exemption.
+However, even if a business qualifies as small, it may need to comply with IR35 rules over time.

-- Intermediaries (limited company contractors) have the right to request confirmation of a business’s small status.
+• Intermediaries (limited company contractors) can request confirmation of a business’s small status.

 What should small company end-clients need to do